foerstj/sumcol/README.md

 - This mod is compatible with Unlimited Summons, except for the explosive summon (Blazing Elemental) which can still only be summoned once at a time.

+## Features

+- DS Versions: Both Vanilla and LoA
+- Magic Classes: Both Combat Magic and Nature Magic
+- Creature Types: All sorts of creatures are supported - humanoids, animals, demonic creatures, plants, elementals, robots, and undead.
+  Water creatures were omitted because summoning a Shrack or Hydrack on land would be weird.
+- Feature Types: The summons fall into these categories:
+  - Standard summons: The usual.
+A creature that fights alongside you.
+The bulk of the Summons Collection falls into this category.
+  - Non-Standard summons: These contain the following sub-categories (summons can fall into more than one sub-category):
+    - Stationary summons: Summons like the Skrubb can't follow you.
+To compensate, they cost only a fraction of the mana.
+	- Miniboss Scrolls: Minibosses can also be summoned, but only once.
+They have somewhat higher damage and 3 times the health of their base creatures.
+Their duration is also a lot longer, so be sure to heal them from time to time.
+	- Exploding summons: Summons like the Proxo explode to damage enemies.
+To compensate, they cost only a fraction of the mana.
+	- Resurrecting summons: The Krug Shaman can resurrect your party members when someone dies.
+	- Sub-summoning summons: Summons like the Swamp Witch will in turn summon another creature, e.g. a Swamp Slinger.
+	- Healing summons: The Tesla Heal Coil will heal you, instead of attacking enemies.
+	- Doppelganger summons: You summon a white cloud, which will turn into the first enemy it sees.
+	  Note: This is the most experimental of all non-standard categories.
+The Doppelganger will behave weirdly in a different way for each new enemy type.
+Health of the doppel is based on the enemy.

 ## Creatures

 Over 200 creatures are available for summoning.
 For a list of all supported creatures, see CREATURES.md.